rampedro/ehr-n-census/readme.md

  SDOH are utilized in clinical care and research studies by way of electronic health records (EHRs) which are the primary way to capture real-world data from providers on patient encounters in a health system [14].
 EHRs provide a unique opportunity to study the relationship between SDOH and the management and outcomes of clinical diseases through real-world data (RWD).
 RWD captured in EHRs are used to develop real-world evidence (RWE) studies that analyze data and inform providers about the causes of different treatment strategies, disease risk, quality of life, and outcomes for different patients and populations

+the roles that the SDOH play in various chronic illnesses and diseases are ill-defined but have the potential to address population- and person-specific questions in the future

 Research shows that public health goals cannot be realized without addressing the underlying SDOH that contribute to disparities and outcomes

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9599320/.